Pig Care & Training | Care For A Teacup Pig

 Pigs need access to water at all times.
 They do not have the ability to perspire, so water is important to them.
 Some pigs drink a lot of water daily, some very little.
 Each pig is different regarding water intake.
 We use stainless steel non-tip bowls.

-BED AND BLANKETS
+PEN/FENCED AREA AND BLANKETS

 TODDLER PROOF YOUR HOME